dmitrienkoae/Sirius_2021/README.md

 Also we noticed that Deep embedded clustering model get better results that other clustering methods such as K-means or even clusterazation via autoencoder.
 More details in the presentation.

 ### CLIP Latent space with CelebA dataset
 We get CLIP latent vectors for images from CelebA dataset and want to understand which elements of this vectors match image features.
-This can be solved via [paper](https://arxiv.org/pdf/2004.13166.pdf)
+This can be solved via paper [ A Disentangling Invertible Interpretation Network for Explaining Latent Representations](https://arxiv.org/pdf/2004.13166.pdf).

 We found some of this dependencies.
 We can add glasses, change skin color and sex.

 ###  Glasses